igoby-yasser/Notes-/C++/containers/Static Arrays.md

 # Static Array Operations in C++ (std::array)

 ## Introduction
 This C++ program demonstrates various operations using `std::array<int, N>`, including insertion, retrieval, updating, deletion, iteration, and clearing elements.
+Unlike traditional C-style arrays, `std::array` provides additional safety features like bounds checking with `.at()`, size retrieval, and iterator support.

 ## Compilation and Execution
 To compile and run the program, use the following commands in a terminal: